canyon289/canyon289.github.io/dev/content/articles/Data Science/BookClub2022.md

 Authors: Ravin Kumar
 Status: Published

+### _2023 Update_
+If you're reading this for the first time, this book club has been completed.
+We read Scott Cunningham's text [Causal Inference: The Mixtape](https://mixtape.scunning.com/) There were many great discussions on both [YouTube](https://www.youtube.com/watch?v=B5sxkQlWdU0&list=PLEfTblCtQoU7zqPo1f7iXqQAlN_72lx1k) and in the [community](https://community.intuitivebayes.com/)

+If you're looking for a current book club to join check my more recent blog posts to find an active one.
+Whichever you route you choose, good on you for your commitment to life long learning.

+## Original post
 A couple of days ago I thought a stats book club would be great but wasn't sure if anyone else thought so too so thought I'd ask the twitterverse.
 <blockquote class="twitter-tweet tw-align-center"><p lang="en" dir="ltr">Thinking of starting a stats book club where each week or two we walk through a chapter, test out models, and generally chat about<br><br>Probably over livestream as that&#39;s been working out great<br><br>Anyone interested in this idea?
 Ive already got one book in mind</p>&mdash; RavinKumar (@canyon289) <a href="https://twitter.com/canyon289/status/1530048907526299648?ref_src=twsrc%5Etfw">May 27, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>